 The construction of the 'Bothy', as it is now known, was part of Stephen's original plans when he purchased the estate in 1874, but work didn't start until 1878.
 Stephens produced sketch plans for 'garden walls and buildings' shortly after his purchase of the property and prior to the appointment of a formal architect.

-The site of the Bothy, or the Kitchen Garden as it was then known, was chosen under Marnock's guidance.
+The site of the Bothy, or the kitchen garden as it was then known, was chosen under Marnock's guidance.
 The setting of the Bothy is integral to the landscape design as a whole.
 The idea of buildings as landscape elements has earlier associations in landscape design, for example the 18th Century picturesque designs of Capability Brown incorporating follies, temples and 'ruins'.
 The Bothy's castellated walls, and its location as an eye catcher at the top of the cascade, fit with this romantic landscape tradition.
 It was also designed to be viewed from the drive and probably from the upper floors of the house.
 It fits well with both Marnock's approach and that of Pulham whom he'd worked closely with constructing cascades and garden features on other commissions.

-Given Marnock's role in the design and layout of the Grounds and location of the Bothy, he would certainly have had ideas as regards the structure, and perhaps the Moorish design of the castellated walls which makes it distinct and clearly different from the house and other buildings on the estate.
+Given Marnock's role in the design and layout of the grounds and location of the Bothy, he would certainly have had ideas as regards the structure and perhaps the Moorish design of the castellated walls which makes it distinct and clearly different from the house and other buildings on the estate.

 The Bothy is a large rectangular enclosure, containing a garden with ancillary buildings to the eastern end.
 The buildings, divided off from the garden by a high concrete wall comprise a central two storey 'core' building that create courtyards either side to north & south with single storey outbuildings built into and facing inwards from the north and south walls.
 The Bothy is an early surviving example of reinforced concrete, the garden walls externally rendered in pebble-dash, the courtyard outbuildings in smooth render and the two storey core building smooth render finished and scored to resemble ashlar work.